 You know what?
 Sometimes the truth hurts, yet we all need to be ready to deal with the truth.
-A few weeks ago I posted something on Facebook that looked like a case of racism that occurred in Arizona.
+Years ago I posted something on Facebook that looked like a case of racism that occurred in Arizona.
 One person, who didn’t live in Arizona and had no reason to comment at all, decided it was racist of me to post such a thing without knowing all the details.
 The argument made no sense whatsoever because I hadn’t made any commentary on it, though I certainly could have, and whatever her trigger was prompted her to need to comment on it; no idea why.

 Then there’s a guy I’m connected with on Facebook who’s kind of a passionate person.
 Every once in a while he gets something in his head that just consumes him and he starts writing in caps to make his point.
 That’s known as flaming in the online world, and it’s frowned upon almost everywhere you go.
 I finally asked him why he did that because it made him look like he’d lost control, wouldn’t ever make me see things his way because of the delivery, and that he needed to learn how to calm down because almost nothing in this world is that serious.

 Over the past few years, I’ve posted some direct and, well, not quite harsh but my reality, on social media sites.
 A lot of it has been related to racism, because things needed to be said.
 Some people don’t like it because they don’t want to believe it; however, as it’s me and I’ve built my reputation talking truths that people might not want to hear, I almost never get negative comments on this topic any longer.